 Elaine Mann, a spokeswoman for Baupost, said the firm’s general policy is not to comment on specific investments, whether the fund holds them or not.

-Walnut Place had said in court papers that it was suing because Bank of New York Mellon (BK) Corp., as trustee for bondholders, “unreasonably failed” to sue Bank of America to enforce the obligation to repurchase loans.
+Walnut Place had said in court papers that it was suing because Bank of New York Mellon (BK:US) Corp., as trustee for bondholders, “unreasonably failed” to sue Bank of America to enforce the obligation to repurchase loans.

 Bank of America spokesman Lawrence Grayson said the Charlotte, North Carolina-based lender was pleased with the decision.
 David Grais, a lawyer for Walnut Place, didn’t return a phone message seeking comment.